PinkDexo/em-documentation/pages/update-instructions/default.md

 1. In your Drupal theme directory, replace  **em** (`themes/em`) with **em** theme from the Envato package located in **other/theme_only/em**.
 2. Go to Performance page and clear the cache (`/admin/config/development/performance`)
 3. In order to improve responsive flexibility on grid layouts, the theme now use Bootstrap responsive variations on grid--N classes.
 This change will affect all Views with grid layouts.
-To make your grids responsive again, you have to change Wrapper class under Format settings in the View  according [this example](https://docs.em.pinkdexo.com/views-and-teasers/create-a-view-from-scratch#responsive-variations).
+To make your grids responsive again, you have to change **Wrapper class** under **Format  / Settings** in the View,  according [this example](https://docs.em.pinkdexo.com/views-and-teasers/create-a-view-from-scratch#responsive-variations).
 4. If you'd like to use new Featured Grids on your site, use the Configuration manager to import the Views.

   1. Go to Configuration synchronization page and choose to import Single Item. (`/admin/config/development/configuration/single/import`)